cbib/virhunter/README.md

 ```shell
 bash scripts/download_test_installation.sh
 ```
-Then run the bash script that calls the testing, training and prediction python scripts of VirHunter
+Then run the bash script that calls the testing, training and prediction python scripts of VirHunter.
+Attention, the training process may take more than one hour.
 ```shell
 bash scripts/test_installation.sh
 ```